whizzml/examples/model-per-cluster/readme.md

         make compile PKG_DIR=model-per-cluster

-That will create for you all necessary libraries and the three scripts.
+That will create all necessary libraries and the three scripts for you.

 ### Using the web UI